gradle/gradle/design-docs/build-initialisation.md

 3. User modifies generated build scripts and source, as appropriate.

 # Story: User updates wrapper to use the most recent nightly, release candidate or release

+This story adds the ability for the user to easily update the build to use the most recent release of a given type:

 * Change the `wrapper` plugin to add `useNighty`, `useReleaseCandidate` and `useRelease` tasks of type `Wrapper`
 * Copy the configuration logic from `$rootDir/gradle/wrapper.gradle`